 ~ Source: StillHope.com

-Our holistic vet stated that a raw diet and quality joint supplement for dogs would be the best for Rodrigo.
-He also recommended a daily pain supplement that wouldn't cause short-term or long-term side effects.
+Our holistic vet recommended a raw diet and a quality joint supplement for dogs.
+He also suggested a daily pain supplement that wouldn't cause short-term or long-term side effects until we corrected the joint issues.

 Diet and Joint Health in Dogs

 A dog's diet plays a significant role in their joint health.
-A high-carb diet can have a negative impact on inflammation and joint health.
-This inflammation can affect the joints, exacerbating joint pain and stiffness.
+A high-carb diet can increase inflammation in the body, including the joints, exacerbating joint pain and stiffness.
 Additionally, a high-carb diet may contribute to weight gain, which places additional strain on the joints.
-This is another reason why a fresh food diet is superior to kibble.
+This is another reason why a fresh-food diet is superior to kibble.

-A well-balanced, nutritious, fresh diet is essential for maintaining strong and healthy joints.
-Certain nutrients, such as omega-3 fatty acids, glucosamine, and chondroitin, support joint health in dogs.
+A well-balanced, nutritious, fresh food diet is essential for maintaining strong and healthy joints.
+Certain nutrients, such as omega-3 fatty acids and collagen, support joint health in dogs.
 These nutrients help reduce inflammation, promote cartilage health, and support joint lubrication.
 On the other hand, a poor diet lacking essential nutrients can contribute to joint problems and exacerbate existing conditions.

-For dog owners who can't feed raw or cooked; adding fresh food to a kibble diet can help reduce inflammation.
+For dog owners who can't feed raw or cooked meals, adding fresh food to a kibble diet can help reduce inflammation.
 If I were to return to feeding kibble, I'd add the following foods to the bowl:

 Foods that Support Joint Health